Tung Lung Chau

 Tung Lung Chau, previously known as Nam Tong Island or Nam Fat Tong is an island located off the tip of the Clear Water Bay Peninsula in the New Territories of Hong Kong.
-It is also referred by Hong Kong people as Tung Lung To or Tung Lung Island (東龍島).
+It is also referred to by Hong Kong people as Tung Lung To or Tung Lung Island (東龍島).
 The island is largely uninhabited.
 Administratively, it belongs to Sai Kung District.

 Geography

 The island has an area of 2.42 km2.
 It forms the eastern boundary of Tathong Channel, which leads into Victoria Harbour through Lei Yue Mun.
 The northern tip of Tung Lung Chau is separated from the southern tip of Clear Water Bay Peninsula by the narrow Fat Tong Mun Channel (佛堂門).
 The highest point of the island is at Nam Tong Peak (南堂頂), at an altitude of 250m.

 History

-Emperor Duanzong of the Southern Song Dynasty once stayed at Kwu Tap (古塔) on the island.
+Emperor Duanzong of the Southern Song dynasty once stayed at Kwu Tap (古塔) on the island.

+The name of Tung Lung Chau (or Tunglung Island) was seen in maps since around 1845, superseding the once more prevalent romanization of Tam-too.

 Sights

 Tung Lung Chau is the site of Tung Lung Fort, which was constructed 300 years ago and recently refurbished.

 A prehistoric stone carving can also be found on the island.
 Measuring 180 cm by 240 cm, it is the largest ancient rock carving in Hong Kong.
-The stone carving was mention in the 1819 Gazetteer of Xin'an County.
+The stone carving was mentioned in the 1819 Gazetteer of Xin'an County.

 There is a Hung Shing Temple on the island, at a location called Nam Tong (南堂).
 The temple was built before 1931.
 Inside the temple, a huge rock, called 'Holy Rock' (聖石) by the worshipers, is protruding from the rear wall of the right chamber.

 A World War II Japanese small gun emplacement was located near Tathong Point (南堂尾, Nam Tong Mei), probably to guard Tathong Channel.
 It is believed that the existence of this facility may have been the reason why the Allies bombed the island.